pathway27/bookr-mod-vita/bookr/readme.txt

 About Bookr
 ===========
 Bookr is a document reader for the Sony PSP licensed under the GNU General Public License v2.
-At the moment it supports plain text and PDF files.
+At the moment it supports plain text, PDF, CHM, HTML, DJVU, PalmDoc documents.

+Notes on usage of CHM:
+- When you choose to open an CHM file, Bookr will try to extract the CHM content to the cache folder (no need to extract later).
+The extracting job will be executing in background if the CHM contains valid HHC file (table of content); otherwise Bookr will try to extract all htm files first and open the index.htm file as start page.
+In worst case, it will list all the htm files extracted.
+Then the extracting thread will continue to extract all other files such as images, css...
+So you may see pages with all images missing at first; but after the Memory Stick LED light stop blinking (indicate 'extracting complete'), please refresh the page to see the full content page.
+- Bookr opens a Browser with 2 tabs: TOC and Content; please use SQUARE+L/RTRIGGER to switch between them.

 Install
 =======
-You need a Sony PSP with firmware version 1.5.
-Other firmware versions are not supported.
-To install simply copy the __SCE__bookr and %__SCE__bookr folders to your Memory Stick \PSP\GAME folder.
+To install simply copy the Bookr folder to your Memory Stick \PSP\GAME folder.

 Optional CJK PDF Support
 ========================